robertialenti/Bike-Share/README.md

 <img src="https://github.com/robertialenti/Bixi/raw/main/figures/did_trip_duration.png" width="425" height="250">

 ### 8. Model Estimation
-We begin by estimating a standard difference-in-difference model estimation, with post, treatment, and interaction terms, as well as controls.
+I begin by estimating a standard difference-in-difference model estimation, with post, treatment, and interaction terms, as well as controls.
 The regressions are performed at the weekly-station level as outcomes are much less noisy at a weekly level than at a daily level.

 $\sqrt{3x-1}+(1+x)^2$

 $$
-\Y_{it} = \alpha + \delta \cdot \text{Post}_t + \epsilon_{it}
+\(Y_{it}) = \alpha + \delta \cdot \text{Post}_t + \epsilon_{it}
 $$

 Where: